PlanterApp/planter_blog/content/posts/landscaping-with-edibles/index.md

 ####  ​Elderberry

- ​Elderberry plants are good choices for the edible garden.
+Elderberry plants are good choices for the edible garden.
 In the spring, their flowers can be used to make fermented drinks or battered for a tasty spring treat.
 In the fall, their berries are packed with anthocyanins and are commonly used to make elderberry syrup.
 The birds love the berries too.
 Be sure to use the *Sambucus nigra* varieties and research the proper ways to prepare elderberries for consumption. ​

 #### Mesquite Trees